Living in London - part I

 Calling around the UK

 Unlike in the United States, local calls cost money.
 Therefore, it is wise to carry around a BT phone card in case you do not have any change.
 (Without one, you will have to insert more money as the call goes on, unlike in the US, when you can talk just about as long as you like after putting in 35 cents.)
-London is divided into two calling zones, 0171 for inner London and 0181 for outside the city center.
+London is divided into two calling zones, 0171 for inner London and 0181 for outside the city centre.
+[Editor: This is outdated information.
+London now uses the 020 area code.]
 You must dial the proper code if you are calling outside the zone you are in.
 If you are calling outside London, you may find yourself dialling a number that has 9 or more digits.
 Phone numbers are not standardized like they are in the United States, but local calls will always begin in 0.

 Getting around London